jabarbush/react-crud-project/README.md

-# Frontend Interview Project for Ritten
+# Sample React App Prompt

 As part of this project, you'll be building out a portion of an admin site which will provide tooling for configuring and managing the site's users.
 You've been provided with the skeleton code of a basic React/Typescript application and the necessary APIs.
 Your goal is to implement the UI in the provided design file.
-(Note that the font used throughout the designs ("Circular") is not a free font, so you may replace it with a free font/google font of your choosing.)

 In terms of functionality, you should ensure the final product allows for: